 Business machines and merchandise

 CurrentCodes.com: This is a very large listing of promotional offer and discount coupon codes from various online merchants.
 Deals include special value merchandise, dollars-off, percent-off, and free shipping.
-This link takes you directly to the Business/Office category, but there are other merchants in categories from clothing and housewares to travel and entertainment.
 I have found that this site often has discount codes other websites lack.
 Click on a deal, and youre launched to the merchant website, with a frame showing the relevant codes in a pull-down menu box.
 Quite often, retail store locations will match online deals, so its worth checking out even if youre going to buy from a store.

 DealNews.com: This website lists lots of online and in-store bargains, organized and searchable by category, store name, and "hotness."
+The "Editor's Choice" section features the hottest deals.
 If you're looking for a particular product or item, you can set up a free email alert that notifies you when it goes on sale.
+Nonetheless, you may find yourself checking the site daily, or even multiple times a day.

 Back to top